 Fold the fabric again for the second fold, this time along the yellow line, wrong sides facing.
 Pin again and remove the existing pins, if you have any.

-The 3rd fold is harder to explain.
-You have to fold the hem upward, right sides facing, along the white line, don’t fold the overhanging part (the little extension, with the pink line on it).
+The third fold is harder to explain.
+You have to fold the hem upward, right sides facing, along the white line.
+Don’t fold the overhanging part (the little extension, with the pink line on it).
 You should get a little extension on the inner edge.
 Don’t press this fold, it’s a temporary one.
 The lower part of the blind hem stitch will be stitched here.
-The top of the little mountains that the stitches make, will end up on the right side of the fabric.
+The top of the little mountains that the stitches make will end up on the right side of the fabric.